Pygmy Mammoth Tooth Replica

 Description

-Pygmy Mammoth Tooth Replica is museum quality polyurethane resin cast.
-Pygmy Mammoth Tooth Replica measures 6.5 x 5.5 x .5, made in USA.
+Pygmy Mammoth Tooth Replica is museum-quality polyurethane resin cast.
+Pygmy Mammoth Tooth Replica measures 6.5 x 5.5 x .5.0 inches.
+1:1 scale.
+Made in USA.

 The Pygmy Mammoth or Channel Islands mammoth (Mammuthus exilis) is an extinct species of dwarf elephant native to the northern Channel Islands off the coast of California.
 It was descended from the Columbian mammoth (M. columbi) of mainland North America.